TylerDixon/dailyjournal/README.md

 # Daily Journal
 ![Scrubs Unicorn](/resources/horse_with_a_sword.jpg?raw=true)
 > Kelso: Write that down in your little unicorn book.

 > JD: Uh, actually sir, it's a horse with a sword on his head.

 ### Purpose
 Writing thoughts and and goals on a regular basis is healthy for the brain!
-This helps (or will help) you do that (soon™)
+This helps you do that.

 ### Running
 * Create a virtual environment at `venv`